Medically reviewed by Drugs.com. Last updated on June 1, 2020.

 Dosing and Administration

-The recommended dose of Alecensa is 600 mg orally twice daily with food [see Clinical Pharmacology (12.3)].
+The recommended dose of Alecensa is 600 mg orally twice daily [see Clinical Pharmacology (12.3)].
 Administer Alecensa until disease progression or unacceptable toxicity.

 Dose Modifications for Adverse Reactions